rajatkb/Conference-Notify/Scrapper-Service/README.md

 *   main.py
 *   config.json

-The main.py will be running as a daemon in a micro instance for filling information into a Mongo NOSQL db.
-The choice of MongoDB comes from due to lack of requirement of transaction but rather faster I/O.

 #### Class files

 *   **conference.py**
     *   Conference class
-        *   This class contains the container used for Conference information , to contain scrapped information from the individual Scrappers
+        *   This class contains the container used for Conference information , to contain scrapped information from the individual Scrappers.
+It's part of the datamodel.
+Read the class doc string to know more.

 *   **db.py**
     *   Database class
         *   This class is responsible to establishing db connection and handling error related to it.
+Read the class docstring to know more

+*   **scrapper.py**
+    *   Scrapper class
+        * Interface for other scrapper plugins to extends.

 #### How to Contribute ?